DoBetter-Malaysia/velocap-core-umhack/README.md

     -d dpage/pgadmin4
 ```

-3. Go to `localhost:80` for PgAdmin homepage
+4. Go to `localhost:80` for PgAdmin homepage
-4. Login with `postgres:mysecretpassword`
+5. Login with `postgres:mysecretpassword`
-5. Run `docker network inspect bridge` and find the IPv4 of the PostgreSQL instance
+6. Run `docker network inspect bridge` and find the IPv4 of the PostgreSQL instance
-6. Input it into PgAdmin when connecting to server.
-7. To seed the tables, run `main.py` to generate tables and import `founders.csv` and `startups.csv` into the tables, and ensure that `id` isnt included in the `Columns to import`.
+7. Restore the database with `backups/velocap-backup-07052023` using **CUSTOM** Format.

 ## Running REST API